FirelyTeam/firely-docs-firely-net-sdk/validation/terminology-service.rst

 - ``Task<Parameters> Lookup(Parameters parameters, bool useGet = false)``

-Represents the ``$lookup`` operation (http://hl7.org/fhir/codesystem-operation-lookup.html), which given a given a code/system, or a Coding, get additional details about the concept, including definition, status, designations, and properties.
+Represents the ``$lookup`` operation (http://hl7.org/fhir/codesystem-operation-lookup.html), which given a given a code, system, or a Coding, get additional details about the concept, including definition, status, designations, and properties.
 The input parameters can be easily created using the ``LookupParameters`` class.

 - ``Task<Parameters> Translate(Parameters parameters, string id = null, bool useGet = false)``